lzhang4911/TopRepo/README.md

 REST API – TopRepoController:

-This api controller takes user request for top 10 (default value) github repositories in terms of either the number of forks or number of updates.
+This api controller takes user request for top 10 (default value) GitHub repositories in terms of either the number of forks or number of updates.

+ - @GetMapping("/mostForked") public List<GitRepository> mostForked()
+ - @GetMapping("/mostRecentlyUpdated") public List<GitRepository> mostRecentlyUpdated()
+ - @GetMapping("/top10") public List<GitRepository> getTopRepositories()

+ Please refer to their JavaDoc for more details about each api is mapped and used.

 RestClient: